 Their first moves were (1) to expand the role of the Freedmen's Bureau, creating a stronger organization with greater enforcement powers and a bigger budget, and (2) to pass the important Civil Rights Act, which was designed to counteract the South's new black codes by allowing all citizens, black or white, the protection of the law, the right to enforce contracts, to sue and be sued, give evidence in court, and hold property.
-Johnson vetoed both bills, but Congress overrode the veto on the Civil Rights Act, making it the first law ever passed over presidential veto.
+Johnson vetoed both bills, but Congress overrode the veto on the Civil Rights Act, making them the first laws ever passed over presidential veto.
+Their willingness to override a presidential veto suggests the importance that Radical Republicans placed on a meaningful reconstruction effort.
+It was the first of many vetoes the Radical Republicans would override.

-Radical Republicans Wing of the Republican Party most hostile to slavery
+Radical Republicans Wing of the Republican Party most hostile